Quick All Purpose Marinade for Proteins or Veggies

 Summary

-This easy, healthy marinade is packed with flavor using simple ingredients.
-Perfect for grilling, stir-frying, or broiling any meat or veggies.
-Super quick to make!
+This easy, healthy marinade is packed with flavor using simple pantry ingredients.
+Perfect for grilling, stir-frying, or broiling any proteins or veggies.

 Makes: enough for 1 pound (454g) protein or 1/2 pound (227g) vegetables